Prasadk1618/Teraform-Terraform-Deployment/README.md

-README: Deploying a Flask Application on AWS EC2 using Terraform
+# Deploying a Flask Application on AWS EC2 using Terraform

-Overview

-This repository contains Terraform code to provision AWS infrastructure and deploy a Flask-based HTTP service.
+### This repository contains Terraform code to provision AWS infrastructure and deploy a Flask-based HTTP service.
 The service is hosted on an EC2 instance with access to S3, following the principle of least privilege using an IAM role.

-Task Summary
+### Task Summary

 Configured AWS CLI to interact with AWS services.